cs1302uga/cs1302-c4-alpha/README.rst

   $ jar -tf lib/cs1302-gameutil.jar

-You should notice that the top-level directory in the JAR file is ``cs1302``, which means that the JAR file itself can serve as the default package for compiled code -- this is why we use ``-cp`` in examples given elsewhere in this project description.
+You should notice that the top-level directory in the JAR file is ``cs1302``, which means that the JAR file itself can serve as the default package for compiled code.
+This is why we use ``-cp`` in examples given elsewhere in this project description.

 .. #############################################################################